 As school reopen, it’s important that precautions are taken both inside and outside the classroom to prevent the spread of COVID-19

-1. Daily temperature screening of each and every one at school before entering the school premises – It is really important for screening each and every one whoever is entering the schools, the person examining the temperature screening has to wear gloves and mask as a compulsory measure and record the temperature for audit purpose
+It is really important for screening each and every one whoever is entering the schools, the person examining the temperature screening has to wear gloves and mask as a compulsory measure and record the temperature for audit purpose.

 The most important part which gained conscious is that learning continues, as the school have opened, teachers and the staff has to ensure the safety and provide confidence that the schools have maintained health and hygiene as an important factor and is safe which can be listed as a healthy environment.